sikuli/sikuli/docs/source/region.rst

 		region until the image appears ( would have been found with :py:meth:`Region.find`) or the specified amount of time has elapsed.
 At least one find operation is performed, even if 0 seconds is specified.)

+		If no match is found with the minimum similarity or greater, the find fails (see: :ref:`not found <PatternNotFound>`)

 		**Side Effect** *lastMatch*: the best match can be accessed using :py:meth:`Region.getLastMatch` afterwards.